3 cars on Amtrak train with 311 passengers derail, none hurt

 SAVANNAH, Ga.
-(AP) — Three cars on an Amtrak train carrying more than 300 people from Miami to New York derailed in snowy Savannah, Georgia, in the aftermath of a brutal winter storm but no injuries were reported, authorities said early Thursday.
+(AP) — Three cars on an Amtrak train carrying more than 300 passengers on a route from Miami to New York derailed in snow-covered Savannah after a fierce winter storm, but no injuries were reported.

 He said there were 311 passengers on board, in addition to crew, but he had no reports of anyone hurt.